Best Wine Clubs for Dad

 With a lot of wine clubs I review, mostly the ones under $20 a bottle, I put as much of an emphasis on the subscription service itself as I do on the wine.
 This is because, in this price range, what you’re probably really seeking is the convenience of someone else picking the wines you’ll drink and auto shipping them to you within your wine budget.
 It’s vital these services offer all the convenience-related bells and whistles, in addition to offering a satisfaction guarantee and of course, good quality for the price range.

-That’s not what this wine club is about.
-Side note: Wine Access manages wine subscriptions for several other well-known wine companies (Wine Folly, Sunset Magazine, and The Michelin Guide) and they have the whole convenience thing down pat.
+Sidebar: Wine Access manages wine subscriptions for several other well-known wine companies (Sunset Magazine, Wine for Normal People, and The Michelin Guide) and they have the whole convenience thing down pat.
 So what does that leave?
 The wine!
-This wine club is about the dang wine, and with every bottle you open, you’ll know it.

 How does the Decanter Wine Club work?